 And I was pleased to see that the story I’d outlined really did look like one that I could tell adequately in just ten minutes.
 It would be tight, but doable.

 Yep, ten minutes.
-I was misremembering the rules of the contest and thought the maximum length was ten minutes, not seven.
+I hadn’t looked at the ENO website in over two months at this point, and I was misremembering the rules of the contest.
+I thought the maximum length was ten minutes, not seven.

 The next morning, during my long commute by BART and Caltrain to work, I looked at the outline again.
 The words for a conversation in the middle of the story started coming to me, and I started writing.
 As I wrote, more ideas came up, and about an hour and 45 minutes later, I had a complete first draft.

-I knew I needed to double-check the website and make sure I was following all the requirements of the competition, but it was a busy day at work so I didn’t get around to it.
-And then on the way home I decided what I really wanted to do was type my handwritten first draft into my laptop, where it would be easier to work on revisions.
-In the process, I found lots of places to make small improvements, but the story still followed the original outline very closely, and how cool is that?
+I knew I needed to look at the website again and double-check that I was following all the requirements of the competition.
+But it was a busy day at work so I didn’t get around to it during the day.
+And then on the way home I decided what I really wanted to do first was type my handwritten draft into my laptop, where it would be easier to work on revisions.
+As I was doing that, I saw lots of places to make small improvements, so I got carried away and spent the whole commute on rewriting.
+Even after the revisions, though, the story still followed the original outline very closely, which is pretty cool.
+Outlines usually take all kinds of work to get right, but this one was still basically in the same form in which it first occurred to me.

 The rest of the process was to go through the libretto many times, singing it in my head to trite but passionate melodies of my own improvisation, seeing how long the various parts took to get through, and figuring out where I could cut things without losing anything really essential.
 Early Saturday evening, I submitted my entry.

 The rules of the competition are that, instead of submitting your libretto directly, you post your entry to your blog and then submit the link to the webpage with your entry.
 So if you want to read it, it’s here.
-The libretto is inspired by (I don’t think I can really say “based on”) “The Sweeper of Dreams” by Neil Gaiman, and in a final burst of creative brilliance, I have titled it The Dream Sweeper — it really ought to have its own distinct title but I can’t think of anything more suitable than this.
+The piece by Mr. Gaiman that the libretto is inspired by (I don’t think I can really say “based on”) is titled “The Sweeper of Dreams”, and in a final burst of creative brilliance, I have titled my libretto The Dream Sweeper.
+It really ought to have its own distinct title, but under the gun I couldn’t think of anything more suitable than that.